 I’m frequently asked: How can you afford to retire early and slow travel the world?
-And sometimes: How much money do you have?
+And sometimes people ask: How much money do you have?

 The short answers: we saved money, made investments, spent wisely, didn’t have kids, took some risks.
 And we had enough money to retire early and slow travel the world — on a budget.

-The overview answer is on the About page.
+The overview answer is on our About page.

-Our budget breakdowns are throughout this site give you examples on what our monthly and yearly budget is for slow travel in early retirement.
+Our budget breakdowns give you examples on our monthly and yearly budgets for slow travel in early retirement.

-This post has the longer answers.
-This is the story of us – how we did this – how we were able to retire early and slow travel the world in a dream come true.
+What follows is part of the story of us – how we did this – how we were able to make our dream come true – to retire early and slow travel the world.